 Cristiano can play the ball with either foot and all parts of both feet, which is very useful in playing last minute passes with the inside or outside of the foot.
 It’s hard to know where he is going to play the ball or when.
 He may charge at one player and then at the last second slip a pass through to Rooney with the outside of his right foot.
 When a defender tries to force him down the left, he’s happy to drive the ball down the line and serve a ball across with his left.
 His goal is to eliminate any chinks in his armor.
 Make sure you’re adept with both feet and all parts of both feet – inside and outside.

 Perhaps what Cristiano is most famous for is his scissor kicks, where he swings his legs over the ball to the left and then the right, and again and again.
 In the past, he would over do it, swinging his legs over the ball too many times.
 He could have just done it once and gone by the defender.
 Now, he’s more precise and direct with his moves.
 He’s also relentless.
 He never seems to tire.
 Another move Cristiano is famous for is the chop back, where he blazes down the field with the ball and then cuts the ball back with the inside of his foot.

-Here are a few more of his trademarked moves:
+Here are a few more of Cristiano Ronaldo’s trademarked soccer moves: